Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 \subsection{Temperature dependence of the magnetic correlations}

 Figure \ref{Tdep}(a) shows temperature variations of the integrated intensities of the magnetic Bragg reflections at $(1/3, 1/3, 0)$ and $(1/3, 1/3, 2)$ at PONTA in JRR-3.
 These intensities are normalized to those at the lowest temperature.
 They monotonically decrease and nearly coincide with each other at all the temperatures below $T_{N}$.
 This suggests that the 120$^\circ$-type magnetic structure is maintained up to temperatures near $T_{N}$.
 We also measured the widths of these magnetic Bragg peaks, which are inversely proportional to the magnetic correlation lengths, with varying temperature.
-Taking into account the ellipsoidal shape of the resolution function of a triple-axis neutron spectrometer (see inset of Fig. \ref{Tdep}(b)), the width along the $(1,1,0)$ direction $(W_{110})$ was measured by the $(H,H,2)$ scan for the magnetic reflection at $(1/3,1/3,2)$.
-Similarly, the width along the $c*$ axis $(W_c)$ was measured by the $(1/3,1/3,L)$ scan for the magnetic reflection at $(1/3,1/3,0)$.
+The widths along the (1,1,0) and $c^*$ directions ($W_{110}$ and $W_c$) were measured by the $(H, H, 2)$ and $(1/3, 1/3, L)$ scans for the magnetic Bragg reflections at (1/3, 1/3, 2) and (1/3, 1/3, 0), respectively.
+The former and the latter widths are inversely proportional to the spin correlation lengths along the (1,1,0) and $c^*$ directions, respectively.
+We note here that the resolution function of a triple-axis neutron spectrometer has an elliptic shape shown in the inset of Fig. \ref{Tdep}(b) at an elastic condition.
+Specifically, the long and short axes of the ellipse are parallel and perpendicular to the scattering vector \cite{Shirane_TAS}.
+Consequently, for the reflection at (1/3,1/3,2), the $(H,H,2)$ scan has a better resolution to detect the possible peak broadening as compared to the scan along the $c^*$ direction.
+For the same reason, the width along the $c^*$ axis was measured at (1/3, 1/3, 0).
 Figure \ref{Tdep}(b) displays the temperature variations of $W_{110}$ and $W_{c}$, which are defined as the full widths at half maxima of the observed scan profiles of the magnetic reflections.
 For both directions, the widths remain comparable to the resolution limits estimated by measuring nuclear Bragg reflections, and no appreciable broadenings were observed even up to temperatures close to $T_{\mathrm{N}}$.
 This demonstrates that the magnetic order retains long-range correlations in both the in-plane and out-of-plane directions even near $T_{\mathrm{N}}$.
-This is in contrast to the case of the two-dimensional triangular-lattice antiferromagnet NiGa$_2$S$_4$, in which the magnetic correlation length increases significantly as the temperature is increased.\cite{Stock2010NiGa2S4}
+This is in contrast to the case of the two-dimensional triangular-lattice antiferromagnet NiGa$_2$S$_4$, in which the magnetic correlation length decreases significantly as the temperature is increased.\cite{Stock2010NiGa2S4}